 Three Gods descended on the top of Mt.
 Merapi.
 Then, the first went West, the second went 'East', and the last remained here.
 The first God is surely Allah and the last is ours.
 The second must be yours.
 Thus, we are brothers.
+27

-26. &lt;u>ibid., "Appendix: Sumatora Tokaigan Shu Arnemia Jiken no Shinso" (The Truth of the Arnhemia Incident in East Sumatra).
+^{26. &}lt;u>ibid., "Appendix: Sumatora Tokaigan Shu Arnemia Jiken no Shinso" (The Truth of the Arnhemia Incident in East Sumatra).

-27. Most memoirs of Japanese ex-administrators contain this story, with some difference in detail.
+^{27.} Most memoirs of Japanese ex-administrators contain this story, with some difference in detail.

-This is a version of a wellknown myth concerning Minangkabau origins, cited by William Marsden, for instance, but a significant point is modified, i.e., one of the three brothers is referred to as having become the sultan of China in the original instead of having gone 'east' and became 'the God of Japan'.
+This is a version of a wellknown myth concerning Minangkabau origins, cited by William Marsden,28 for instance, but a significant point is modified, i.e., one of the three brothers is referred to as having become the sultan of China in the original instead of having gone 'east' and became 'the God of Japan'.
 Perhaps the Minangkabaus who told this story deliberately twisted this point to please the Japanese.
 On the one hand the Japanese were very happy with this story because they possessed a similar myth concerning the origin of the Japanese, and this story became famous among Japanese familiar with Minangkabau.
 On the other hand this story was intensively used by the Japanese when they asked the population for co-operation with the Japanese, stressing the fictitious affinity between the two peoples.

-After a Japanese team from Singapore made a trip of investigation to Sumatra, the team recorded its first impressions in a Japanese newspaper; it was alleged that the Minangkabaus were highly intellectual among Indonesian ethnic groups.
-This favourable view of the Minangkabaus did not, of course, stem only from the similarity of the myths and the impression of the investigation team but essentially from Yano's strong emphasis on the 'winning the hearts and minds of the people' policy, the general Japanese perception of the Minangkabaus, and the fact that political disturbances were less severe in West Sumatra than in other residencies of Sumatra.
+After a Japanese team from Singapore made a trip of investigation to Sumatra, the team recorded its first impressions in a Japanese newspaper; it was alleged that the Minangkabaus were highly intellectual among Indonesian ethnic groups.29 This favourable view of the Minangkabaus did not, of course, stem only from the similarity of the myths and the impression of the investigation team but essentially from Yano's strong emphasis on the 'winning the hearts and minds of the people' policy, the general Japanese perception of the Minangkabaus, and the fact that political disturbances were less severe in West Sumatra than in other residencies of Sumatra.

 On 1st October 1942, Yano's administration set up the Majelis Kurukunan Minangkabau (Consultative Council of Minangkabau), supposedly as the successor of the Minangkabau Council; the aim of the organization was to obtain information and to increase Japanese understanding of the area.
-The members varied from 10 to 20, representing district and subdistrict heads, nagari heads, adat, ulama, nationalist, youth, and educator groups.
-The new Council was a semi-official body with no
+The members varied from 10 to 20, representing district and subdistrict heads, nagari heads, adat, ulama, nationalist, youth, and educator groups.30 The new Council was a semi-official body with no legislative power.
+Although the extent of the presentation of each group in the Council is not clear, Yano seemed to favour government officials and adat-oriented individuals in number.
+However, the leadership of discussion was in the hands of nationalist and youth representatives, notably Mohammad Sjafei and Chatib Suleiman.31 Yano's preference for the adat party was in evidence when he instituted the Balai Penyelidikan Masyarakat Minangkabau (Institute for Research into Minangkabau Society) in early 1943, consisting of 56 adat authorities who were to study the adat for administrative purposes.32

 28. William Marsden, The History of Sumatra (London, 1811),pp.338-41.
 29. Dai Mai, 3 October 1942, quoted in Umeji Jukai, Sumatora no Tochi, Jinshu to Keizai (Taipei, Taiwan Sansho Do,1943), Appendix II.
 30. Kita Sumatora Sinbun, 23 September, 8 and 11 November 2603 (1943).